Can I get a personal loan with just a checking account and no savings?

 Personal Loans

 A basic checking account is often all you need to receive loan funds and make payments.
 Most participating lenders deposit funds directly and collect payments from your checking account.
-Harbor Lenders makes it easy to check options — no hard credit pull, no cost.
+No savings account or investment portfolio required.

 What to know